What the Guidebook is all about.

 To help fulfill this mission; I am able to inform current and potential transit customers – as well as transit fans, supporters, and advocates – about how vital public transportation is through history, photos, and information.
 This includes practical and current rider information for the geographical regions that I cover.

-There are several components to this; but I’ll sum things up into three simple phrases by which I go by: Transit Enthusiast, Transit Rider, & Transit Advocate.
+There are several components to all this; but I’ll sum things up into three simple phrases by which I go by: Transit Enthusiast, Transit Rider, & Transit Advocate.

 This principle is fulfilled by taking photos of transit in action; from bus fleets to transit centers, to special events that showcase the best of transit.
 Through this, I am also able to share historical information and photos to showcase how various public transit systems were in the past.